Sweating the Work

 Preparations for COVID-19

-The network team were also busy.
+The network team was also busy.
 Previously, VPN to office was only granted upon request.
 Now, we started to install VPN on every notebook, and created VPN accounts for everyone.
 We also started a policy where every staff member had to take their notebook home at the end of the day.

-Special Attention was given to Admin and HR as they are used to working in the office and we had to plan the transition to remote work carefully.
+Special Attention was given to Admin and HR as they are used to working in the office and we had to plan the transition to remote work, carefully.
 Both our Accounting and HR software had been migrated to web-based versions last year, so it was easy to access the office Accounting and HR software using web browsers.
 Contingency plans on who was supposed to take home printers and projectors were also made.

 Our call centre software is web based, but we had to handle rerouting of phone calls to helpdesk.
 We solved this by tuning our call centre software and ACD (automatic call distributor) to reroute calls to our helpdesk staff’s smartphones.
 We tested this a week before the MCO was announced.